-The original IBA Rules of Ethics for International Arbitrations (1987) included in its introduction the advice that “arbitrators should be impartial, independent, competent, diligent and discreet.”
-It is submitted that this advice remains entirely valid and it should apply at all stages of an arbitration.
+The original IBA Rules of Ethics for International Arbitrations (1987) included in its introduction the advice that “arbitrators should be impartial, independent, competent, diligent and discreet“.
+This advice remains entirely valid and it should apply at all stages of an arbitration.

-1.2 There are obvious cases which preclude the acceptance of an appointment, if it be offered.
-These include an ongoing or recent commercial relationship with one of the parties, even though it may be, or may have been, on a casual basis only, and whether or not related to the dispute.
-In such circumstances an arbitrator should consider carefully whether, to a third party, he or she would be seen as independent.
+1.3 There are obvious cases which preclude the acceptance of an appointment, if it be offered.
+These include a personal or ongoing or recent commercial relationship with one of the parties, even though it may be, or may have been, on a casual basis only, and whether or not related to the dispute.
+In such circumstances an arbitrator should consider carefully whether, to a third party, he or she would be seen as independent and impartial.
 In most cases it is likely that the prudent course would be to refuse the appointment.

-1.3 Where there has been a regular relationship in the past, whether with the proposed appointor or with the opponents to the dispute, the test is usually one of time.
-The IBA Guidelines consider a period of three years to be sufficient to allow such circumstances to appear on its Orange List (but it should be noted that the IBA regards its Orange List as reflecting situations which require disclosure by the arbitrator).
-For example, although past relationships may be well known in a particular market or sector, it should be remembered that parties outside that market or sector may well be unaware of any such relationship and may take a different view to that prevailing in the particular market or sector.
-Whilst the question of actual independence is very important, what is crucial is the question of how a reasonable party may perceive the situation.
+1.4 Where there has been a regular relationship in the past, whether with the proposed appointor or with the opponents to the dispute, the test is usually one of time.
+As a general guideline a period of less than three years will require disclosure by the arbitrator.
+However, whilst the question of actual independence is very important, what is crucial is the question of how a reasonable party may perceive the situation.
 If a reasonable party may reasonably think that there is or has been an undue connection resulting in a perceived lack of independence, then whether or not that is the case, the Courts would be likely to intervene, if invited.
 It follows that arbitrators should not accept appointments in the first instance where there is any substantial risk of that happening.

-1.7 It has been suggested that the frequent appointment of arbitrators on different cases by the same appointing person, party or entity may give rise to a lack of independence, or a perception of bias.
-However, it remains the case in maritime arbitration that the pool of arbitrators is not large and it is accepted as inevitable that such circumstances will arise.
+1.8 It has been suggested that the frequent appointment of arbitrators on different cases by the same appointing person, party or entity may give rise to a lack of independence, or a perception of bias.
+However, it remains the case in maritime arbitration that the pool of arbitrators and the number of specialised law firms and other representatives who appoint arbitrators is not large and it is accepted as inevitable that such circumstances will arise.
 This is not considered to be a matter for disclosure, although an arbitrator should always be satisfied as to the other matters referred to in these notes.

-1.9 An arbitrator should also have no interest in the decision.
+1.11 An arbitrator should also have no interest in the outcome or decision.
 It should not, for example, be one which could affect his or her own business interests, or any other matter in which he or she has an interest.

-The fact that an arbitrator may have published legal or technical articles expressing firm views one way or the other on any matters which may come up for decision is not generally thought to be a matter for disclosure.
+The fact that an arbitrator may have published legal or technical articles expressing firm views one way or the other on any matters which may come up for decision may in some circumstances be a matter for disclosure.
 This is a matter which is touched on further below under the subject of impartiality.

 2. Publicity